bassline-mnk/basslinemnk/README.md

 * [microSD card](https://smile.amazon.com/dp/B073K14CVB/) (Class 10, 8 GB or larger)
 * [HDMI to HDMI cable](https://smile.amazon.com/dp/B014I8SSD0/)
   * Or \[other\] to HDMI, depending on how your target machine displays output.
-* (Optional) [A USB-C OTG split connector](https://tinypilotkvm.com/product/tinypilot-power-connector): Supports continuous power when the target computer turns off.
+* (Optional) [A USB-C OTG split connector](https://basslinemnkkvm.com/product/basslinemnk-power-connector): Supports continuous power when the target computer turns off.
   * Requires two additional [USB-A to microUSB cables](https://smile.amazon.com/dp/B01JPDTZXK/) and a [3 Amp power adapter](https://smile.amazon.com/dp/B0728HB18G).
   * If you're using this split connector, choose a USB-C to USB-A cable that's [12" or shorter](https://smile.amazon.com/dp/B012V56D2A/) to minimize voltage drop along the cable.
 * (Optional) [VGA to HDMI Adapter](https://smile.amazon.com/dp/B07121Y1Z3/)
-  * If your target computer has VGA output, the above adapter is [confirmed to work](https://github.com/tiny-pilot/tinypilot/issues/76#issuecomment-664736402) with TinyPilot.
+  * If your target computer has VGA output, the above adapter is [confirmed to work](https://github.com/bassline-mnk/basslinemnk/issues/76#issuecomment-664736402) with BasslineMnk.

-See ["TinyPilot: Build a KVM Over IP for Under $100"](https://mtlynch.io/tinypilot/#how-to-build-your-own-tinypilot) for a more detailed tutorial on how to assemble these parts to create a TinyPilot.
+See ["BasslineMnk: Build a KVM Over IP for Under $100"](https://adrian-griffin.io/basslinemnk/#how-to-build-your-own-basslinemnk) for a more detailed tutorial on how to assemble these parts to create a BasslineMnk.

 ## Pre-requisites